ietf-wg-schc/draft-ietf-schc-architecture/schc-architecture.md

 * And A CRC.
 The CRC field is 8 bits length and covers the SCHC Control Header and the SCHC datagram from error.
 When it is elided by the compression, the layer-4 checksum MUST be replaced by another validation sequence.

-## SCHC Data end-point {#end_points}
+## SCHC Data End-Point {#end_points}
+A SCHC Data end-point handles this node's side of a SCHC Data instance?
-The SCHC Data end-point is characterized by a particular SoR common with the corresponding distant end-point.
+It is characterized by a particular SoR common with the corresponding distant end-point.
 The {{rfc8724}} defines a protocol operation between a pair of peers.
 In a SCHC strata, several SCHC end-points may contain different SoR.